 With one down, Perry singled to center field for his third hit of the game.
 Up stepped Whiten, and with one swing of the bat, history was made.
 Whiten homered, giving him four home runs and 12 RBIs as the Cardinals won 15-2.

-Whiten became the ninth major-leaguer to hit four home runs in a nine-inning game.
+Whiten became the 13th major-leaguer to hit four home runs in a nine-inning game.
 The last person before him to accomplish the feat was Bob Horner of Atlanta, on July 6, 1986.
 As of 2019, Whiten was the only player in St. Louis baseball history (Cardinals or Browns) to hit four home runs in a game.
 He tied another major-league record with 12 RBIs, tying former Cardinal Jim Bottomley (September 16, 1924).

 “When you get locked in like that, you’re beyond the point of getting excitable because you’re always locked in, if that makes sense,” said Tewksbury, whose record went to 16-8.
 “What I saw in his face was complete emptiness — in a good sense.
 There was no emotion.
 No highs.
 No lows.
 He was just existing.